Community consultation process and Aboriginal and treaty rights

 Note: The Map of Communities and OLMCs provides a list of all communities in Canada and does NOT provide a list of eligible areas for the various eligible project types.
-To determine which areas are eligible for funding, applicants must consult the Call 3 Eligibility Map.

 Meet Call 3 eligibility and assessment criteria through the consultation process

 Applicants should note that the Community consultation (1-P3) eligibility criterion focuses on demonstrating that community consultation has been undertaken or attempted.
 The quality and outcome of the consultations and the involvement of the community will be considered as part of the CRTC’s assessment of the Community consultation and level of involvement (2-P4) assessment criterion.
 Applicants should consult the Application Guide for complete instructions related to community consultation for this call.

 Consult the Aboriginal and Treaty Rights Information System (ATRIS) to identify whether the proposed project presents a risk of adversely affecting any established or asserted Aboriginal or treaty rights.